 Important: The University has not engaged any external agencies to undertake graduate student recruitment on its behalf.
 Candidates interested in our graduate programmes are advised to apply directly to the University and not through any agents.
 Candidates who apply through agents will not have any added advantage in gaining admission and the University reserves the right to reject such applications without giving reasons.

 Applications for admission to graduate research programmes, are available online as well as via paper.
 You are strongly advised to apply online.
 The online application system is available HERE.
-Do note that even if you had submitted your application online, you are required to send in your application package via surface mail.
+You can refer to the user guide here which we hope you will find useful in helping you complete your online application.

 2. PASSWORD (FOR ONLINE APPLICATION ONLY)

 When submitting your application online, you will be asked to enter a password.
 Your password is important and can be used, together with your application number, to access the following online system related to your application: